projectacrn/acrn-hypervisor/README.rst

 can join the developer community and the community is always willing to help its members and the User Community to get the most out of Project ACRN.

-Welcome to the project ARCN community!
+Welcome to the project ACRN community!

 We're now holding monthly Technical Community Meetings and encourage you to call in and learn more about the project.
 Meeting information is on